publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch75/schII/m__us_usc_t10_s1482.md

         (7) Funeral director’s services.

-        (8) Transportation of the remains, and travel and transportation allowances as specified in regulations prescribed under [section 464 of title 37][/us/usc/t37/s464] for an escort of one person, to the place selected by the person designated to direct disposition of the remains or, if such a selection is not made, to a national or other cemetery which is selected by the Secretary and in which burial of the decedent is authorized.
+        (8) Transportation of the remains, and roundtrip transportation and prescribed allowances for an escort of one person, to the place selected by the person designated to direct disposition of the remains or, if such a selection is not made, to a national or other cemetery which is selected by the Secretary and in which burial of the decedent is authorized.
 When transportation of the remains includes transportation by aircraft under section 562 of the John Warner National Defense Authorization Act for Fiscal Year 2007 ([Public Law 109–364][/us/pl/109/364]; [10 U.S.C.
 1482][/us/usc/t10/s1482] note), the Secretary concerned shall provide, to the maximum extent practicable, for delivery of the remains by air to the commercial, general aviation, or military airport nearest to the place selected by the designee.

-        (9) Interment or inurnment of the remains.
+        (9) Interment of the remains.

     (b) If an individual pays any expense payable by the United States under this section, the Secretary concerned shall reimburse him or his representative in an amount not larger than that normally incurred by the Secretary in furnishing the supply or service concerned.
 If reimbursement by the United States is also authorized under another provision of law or regulation, the individual may elect under which provision to be reimbursed.